Installation and Upgrade¶

 Start a Command Prompt in administrator mode

-Run the following command to download and upgrade to the latest Alyvix master release along with all of its dependencies:
+Follow the case below that corresponds to your situation in order to download and upgrade to the latest Alyvix master release along with all of its dependencies:

 C:\> pip install --upgrade alyvix

 In order to create an offline installation, you will need two machines: